Lonny R. Suko

-Lonny Ray Suko (born 1943) is a senior United States district judge of the United States District Court for the Eastern District of Washington.
+Lonny Ray Suko (born 1943) is a Senior United States district judge of the United States District Court for the Eastern District of Washington.

 Early life and education

 Born in Spokane, Washington, Suko received a Bachelor of Arts degree from Washington State University in 1965 and a Juris Doctor from the University of Idaho College of Law in 1968.
 He was a law clerk for Judge Charles L. Powell, U.S. District Court, Eastern District of Washington from 1968 to 1969.

 Career

 Suko was in private practice in Yakima, Washington, from 1969 to 1995.
 He served as a part time United States magistrate judge in the Eastern District of Washington from 1971 to 1991.
-He served as a full time United States Magistrate Judge in the Eastern District of Washington from 1995 to 2003.
+He served as a full time United States magistrate judge in the Eastern District of Washington from 1995 to 2003.

-Judicial service
+Federal judicial service

-Suko is a United States District Judge of the United States District Court for the Eastern District of Washington.
-Suko was nominated by President George W. Bush on April 28, 2003, to a seat vacated by William Fremming Nielsen.
+On April 28, 2003, Suko was nominated by President George W. Bush to serve as a United States district judge of the United States District Court for the Eastern District of Washington.
+He was nominated to a seat vacated by Judge William Fremming Nielsen.
 He was confirmed by the United States Senate on July 15, 2003 and received his commission on July 16, 2003.
-Suko took senior status on November 1, 2013.
-As of 2020, Suko is the last judge appointed by a Republican president to the Eastern District of Washington.
+Suko assumed senior status on November 1, 2013.